vti/amcrm/README.md

 ### Code Style & Formatting

 Make sure before submitting a PR the code is properly formatted.
-This is done automatically by running the following command:
+This is done automatically by running the following command (or install a git hook `git config core.hooksPath .githooks`):

 ```bash
 $ ./mvnw spotless:apply